 Sunset at Liminaria, Island of Thassos, Greece

-I have been a member of Viewfinders of Romsey Camera Club for the past thirteen years and have won a number of trophies in that time.
+I have been a member of Viewfinders of Romsey Camera Club for the past seventeen years and have won a number of trophies in that time.
 Some of my pictures have been published in magazines and have won prizes in national competitions.

 Photography